robot297/JAG_12_2019/Lab 12 Questions.md

 * A JTextField called `newCubeSolverTimeText`
 * A JButton called `addNewSolverButton`

 When the user clicks the `addNewSolverButton` button, validate that a name and a double time have been entered in the appropriate JTextField.
 The time must be positive, and not zero.
 The name must be at least one character.
 Empty names are not acceptable.
-If the name and time are both valid, add the data to the database and update `solversTable`.
+If the name and time are both valid, add the data to the database and update `solversTable` in the GUI.

 If not, display an JOptionPane alert dialog, and do not modify the database or JTable.